School transport during coronavirus

 February 2021 – roadmap out of lockdown

-Government guidance on education during coronavirus is available on the Government website.
+Government guidance for parents on education during coronavirus is available here.

-Council-run school bus services will resume on 8 March under the same arrangements that were in place in the autumn term 2020.
+Council-run school bus services resumed on 8 March under the same arrangements that were in place in the autumn term 2020.

 We work closely with our transport suppliers to ensure that they understand and follow the specific guidance for transport operators concerning coronavirus issued by the Department for Transport and Public Health England.

 The Government’s guidance specifies that social distancing is not required on dedicated school transport as children are travelling by school, with seating by school, and lower risk of transmission than on public transport.
 On some busier routes that take pupils to more than one school we are continuing to run additional buses to reduce mixing between pupils of different schools.

 All our transport suppliers must carry out a risk assessment and ensure that they have arrangements in place for regular and thorough clearing of vehicles after each school run, ventilation is in place, and that suitable measures such as face coverings and/or screens are considered.

 Most children and young people aged 11 and over are required to wear a face covering on public transport.
 This does not apply to children and young people who are exempt from wearing face coverings.

 As advised by Public Health England, if your child is aged 11 or over, they must wear a face covering when travelling on dedicated transport to secondary school or college, unless they are exempt.
 It is important that they comply with any rules about face coverings on their transport.
 You will need to ensure that they have a suitable face covering.